use-hall/ai-analytics-wordpress-plugin/hall-ai-analytics/readme.txt

 After setting up the plugin, you'll be able to understand:

-- How AI crawlers access your website to train and improve their foundational models like GPT-T or Claude Sonnet
+- **How AI crawlers access your website** to train and improve their foundational models like GPT-4 or Claude Sonnet
-- How AI assistants and AI agents are using content from your website to display to users in response to questions asked on platforms like ChatGPT
+- **How AI assistants and AI agents are using content from your website** to display to users in response to questions asked on platforms like ChatGPT
-- How search crawlers are browsing pages on your website to build and improve search engine indexes for both AI and traditional search
+- **How search crawlers are browsing pages on your website** to build and improve search engine indexes for both AI and traditional search
-- Which AI platforms users are clicking from and being referred to your website
+- **Which AI platforms users are clicking from** and being referred to your website

 [Hall](https://usehall.com/ai-agent-analytics/?utm_source=wordpress_plugin_directory) provides analytics dashboards that display data such as:

-- Pages viewed by bot and crawler type, such as AI assistants, AI training, or search crawlers
+- **Pages viewed by bot and crawler type**, such as AI assistants, AI training, or search crawlers
-- Analysis of the companies most frequently accessing your website, such as OpenAI, Anthropic, or Google
+- **Analysis of the AI companies accessing your website**, such as OpenAI, Anthropic, or Google
-- The most popular pages on your site that are visited by AI
+- **The most popular pages on your site** that are visited by AI

 This plugin connects your WordPress website to [Hall](https://usehall.com/ai-agent-analytics/?utm_source=wordpress_plugin_directory), and integrates to forward requests from your WordPress website to the [Hall Analytics API](https://docs.usehall.com/api-reference/visit).